 12. Karwaan

 The quintessential road film on the list.
 If you are familiar with the basic premise of a road movie, you’ll know that the film involves a group of unlikely companions thrown together due to unlikely situations, and all of them end up discovering themselves or something much bigger than themselves.
 Agreeably, ‘Karwaan’ is essentially that, but so much more.
 Benefitting immensely from the ensemble of a terrific Irrfan Khan, a beautifully understated Dulquer Salman, and a feisty Mithila Palkar, the film breezes along for most of its runtime and finally hits home with the third act.
-Accompanied with some great music including two winning tracks by Prateek Kuhad (‘Kadam’ being an absolute favourite), I found myself engulfed by the lavish pace of the film, and a much welcomed shift of locales to the southern landscapes of India that are just as breathtakingly beautiful.
+Accompanied by some great music, including two winning tracks by Prateek Kuhad (‘Kadam’ being an absolute favorite), I found myself engulfed by the lavish pace of the film and a much-welcomed shift of locales to the southern landscapes of India that are just as breathtakingly beautiful.
 ‘Karwaan’ is one ride with no hurry to get to its destination.
 While you’re at it, might as well enjoy the journey.

 11. Stree

-‘Stree’ could very well be the first serious attempt Bollywood made at a horror comedy, and the movie ends up working on both fronts, giving us a supernatural crowd pleaser that entertains in aces more than anything.
-Yes, it does have the sidings of an out and out commercial film, ala the item songs and such, but when the film gets down to serious business, it delivers, immensely benefitting from the local flavour and small town setting of Chanderi.
-I was especially in deep appreciation of a little social spin the film had in its plot, requiring the men of the town to stay indoors post sundown, lest they be abducted by the eponymous spirit, while the women step out to do chores.
-Another win for Rajkumar Rao this year, who is commendably supported by Pankaj Tripathi, Aparshakti Khurana and Abhishek Bannerjee.
-Few of the scenes starring the team are laugh out loud funny.
+‘Stree’ could very well be the first serious attempt Bollywood made at a horror comedy, and the movie ends up working on both fronts, giving us a supernatural crowd-pleaser that entertains in aces more than anything.
+Yes, it does have the sidings of an out-and-out commercial film, ala the item songs and such, but when the film gets down to serious business, it delivers, immensely benefitting from the local flavor and small town setting of Chanderi.
+I was especially in deep appreciation of a little social spin the film had in its plot, requiring the men of the town to stay indoors post sundown, lest the eponymous spirit abduct them, while the women step out to do chores.
+Another win for Rajkumar Rao this year, which is commendably supported by Pankaj Tripathi, Aparshakti Khurana, and Abhishek Banerjee.
+Few of the scenes starring the team are laugh-out-loud funny.

 10. Raazi

-‘Raazi’ is far from a perfect film, and is too tonally inconsistent to be termed a taut spy thriller.
-Despite all of that, I was infallibly drawn towards the film because amidst all the issues and claims of pseudo nationalism engulfing the nation’s status quo today, the film manages to be unapologetically patriotic without any of the unnecessary jingoism associated with and characteristic of such films, and on account of an earnest performance by Alia Bhatt.
-Director Meghna Gulzar, whose last outing as a director, ‘Talwar’, had me in awe of her prowess, does provide some tense, edge of the seat moments here too, but alas, the film is weighed down in parts due to the pacing and perhaps more melodrama than required for a spy film.
-Special mention to the performance of Jaideep Ahlawat though, whose character Mir chews up the scenery every time he is on screen.
+‘Raazi’ is far from a perfect film and is too tonally inconsistent to be termed a taut spy thriller.
+Despite all of that, I was infallibly drawn towards the film because, amidst all the issues and claims of pseudo-nationalism engulfing the nation’s status quo today, the film manages to be unapologetically patriotic without any of the unnecessary jingoism associated with and characteristic of such films, and on account of an earnest performance by Alia Bhatt.
+Director Meghna Gulzar, whose last outing as a director, ‘Talwar,’ had me in awe of her prowess, does provide some tense, edge-of-the-seat moments here too, but alas, the film is weighed down in parts due to the pacing and perhaps more melodrama than required for a spy film.
+Special mention is given to the performance of Jaideep Ahlawat, whose character Mir chews up the scenery every time he is on screen.

 Read More: Best HBO Shows of 2018